hidekoji/RepData_PeerAssessment1/PA1_template.md

 3.Create a new dataset that is equal to the original dataset but with the missing data filled in.

-Find the na and fill it with mean from medDF by matching date
+Find NAs and fill them with mean from medDF by matching date

 ```r